open-quantum-safe/oqs-provider/README.md

     OQS_SKIP_TESTS="sphincs" ./scripts/runtests.sh

-excludes all algorithms of the "Sphincs" family.
+excludes all algorithms of the "Sphincs" family (speeding up testing significantly).

 *Note*: By default, interoperability testing with oqs-openssl111 is no longer performed by default but can be manually enabled in the script `scripts/runtests.sh`.

 ### Key Encoding

 By setting `-DUSE_ENCODING_LIB=<ON/OFF>` at compile-time, oqs-provider can be compiled with with an an external encoding library `qsc-key-encoder`.
 Configuring the encodings is done via environment as described in [ALGORITHMS.md](ALGORITHMS.md).
+The default value is `OFF`.

 By setting `-DNOPUBKEY_IN_PRIVKEY=<ON/OFF>` at compile-time, it can be further specified to omit explicitly serializing the public key in a `privateKey` structure.
 The default value is `OFF`.

 Building on Windows
 --------------------